aammff/notes/README.md

 - make sure you know about programming languages history.

 errors in programming languages
-- garbage collectors - bad design, code bloat, one of the biggest unacknowledged mistake in programming language design.
+- garbage collectors - bad design, code bloat, one of the biggest unacknowledged mistakes in programming language design.

 medicinal plants: unless you've tried them all you're stupid and don't know it, therefore possibly harmful for others.